DataScienceLab-HGW/Cross-Lingual-NER-Hindi-Nepali/README.md

 # Cross-Lingual Named Entity Recognition between Hindi and Nepali

 This repository hosts the code and resources for conducting cross-lingual transfer learning experiments focused on Named Entity Recognition (NER) between Hindi and Nepali.
 This work forms part of a research study aimed at evaluating the effectiveness of pre-trained multilingual BERT models in monolingual and cross-lingual contexts, focusing on the linguistic similarities and differences between Hindi and Nepali.
+The research paper can be found [here](https://aclanthology.org/2024.mrl-1.12/).

 ## Overview